 We have an inclusive ethos and are proud to have an Area Resource Base for children with educational and physical needs.
-We take pride in this specialist provision and the inclusion it provides is at the heart of our school.
+The Area Resource Base is part of the Special Partnership Trust although the families it serves are also very much part of the Mount Charles School community.